bitfield/script/README.md

 numLines, err := script.File("test.txt").CountLines()
 ```

-For something a bit more challenging, let's try counting the number of lines in the file that match the string "Error":
+For something a bit more challenging, let's try counting the number of lines in the file that match the string `Error`:

 ```go
 numErrors, err := script.File("test.txt").Match("Error").CountLines()